What Are Stablecoins, How Do They Work & Are They Safe?

-An example is Dai, a currency created by MakerDAO which is an Ethereum-based token project that powers the Dai and Maker currencies.
+An example is Dai, a currency created by MakerDAO which is an Ethereum-based project that powers the Dai and Maker currencies.
 Maker relies on smart contract-driven collateral vaults and unique algorithms to maintain its soft-peg to the United States dollar.
-Terra is another large algorithmic stablecoin project related to the cryptocurrency project Luna.
+UST is another large algorithmic stablecoin project related to the cryptocurrency project Luna.
 However, the coin ultimately de-pegged and became one of the biggest crypto failures of all time.

 Are Stablecoins Safe?